 - $4,000 in GI Bill benefits

 These benefits are NOT taxable.
 However, you’re looking to claim a Lifetime Learning Credit on your return and you paid $6,000 in qualified education expenses.
 The amount you can claim is $2,000.
-This is calculate as follows:
+This is calculated as follows:

 $6,000 – Qualified education expenses paid